How to Find The Best Barbell Pad

 This last tip is a matter of personal preference.
 Many barbell pads claim to be ergonomically designed for maximum comfort, however, not everyone finds the same things comfortable!

-There are some barbell pads that are designed with a curved cut out around the neck area as a way to make it more comfortable for your neck and shoulders.
-This is considered a barbell neck pad, and it's ideal for those who are doing heavy squats, lunges, or other lower body exercises that require the barbell to be across your shoulders.
+There are some barbell pads that are designed with a curved cut-out around the neck area as a way to make it more comfortable for your neck and shoulders.
+This is considered a barbell neck pad, and it's ideal for those who need support during heavy squats, lunges, or other lower body exercises that require the barbell to be across your shoulders.
 However, these aren't ideal for barbell hip thrust.
 Barbell hip thrusts can get real uncomfortable, real quick.
 So, if you're looking for a barbell pad for hip thrusts avoid ones that have the neck cut out, and opt for one that is a cylinder.
 But if your goal is to go heavier on squats and lunges and you don't want the barbell getting in the way of hitting PRs then look for a barbell neck pad with the neck portion carved out.

 When should you use a barbell pad?

 Barbell pads are designed to make heavy lower body barbell exercises more comfortable and reduce your risk of bruising.
 This means you should only use them during your heavy sets and only for exercises where the barbell makes direct contact with your body.
-So, use them for exercises like barbell hip thrusts, squats, lunges, and good mornings.
-Any heavy barbell exercises (not warm up sets) that require the barbell to touch your neck, shoulders, or hips.

 Investing in a good barbell pad will ensure that you can continue progressing on these exercises without hurting yourself or adding any unnecessary pain.

-uppper yellow barbell pad
+uppper barbell pad yellow

 Our Barbell Pads feature a 1.5” internal foam padding, wrapped with a comfortable and soft vegan leather, and secured with velcro lining.
-We tested various different designs to ensure we had the best one possible that helps protect your shoulders, neck, and hips from the heavy pressure of barbells while also reducing your risk of injury and bruising.
+We tested various different designs to ensure we had the best one possible that helps protect your hips from the heavy pressure of barbells while also reducing your risk of injury and bruising.

 They're easy to clean, durable, and will help make your leg days less painful so you can focus on what's important – lifting heavy.